goostengine/goost-docs/development/adding_new_features.rst

 developers, there are several requirements to resolve and steps to perform:

 1. The third-party code must be compatible with MIT license.
-2. Do not use ``git`` submodules.
-Whenever possible, always try to bundle the third-party code.
+2. Do not use ``git`` submodules, unless third-party code does not allow to distribute its source code directly, or when it's more safe to distribute the code via submodules.
+Whenever possible, always try to bundle the third-party code (the Godot way).
 3. Place third-party code in ``goost/thirdparty/`` under respective directory.
 4. Compile third-party code from within ``goost/thirdparty/SCsub``, compile conditionally if it's part of existing Goost component.